cnocon/fullstack-node-react/README.md

 # Feedback Email Campaign and Report Application

 The overall project built in this course is a mass email sender, then collection of feedback from email and tabulating that data.

+1. Start node server `node index.js` from server directory.
+* You have to restart node server when adding new routers (e.g. app.get)

+2. Load `localhost:5000` in your browser.
 ---

 ## Flow of Application